nganngants/AlphaBacktest/README.md

 ### Writing an Alpha

 Please refer to `examples/` for examples of writing an alpha.
-Basically, your alpha is a class whihc inherit alpha_backtest.AlphaBase.
+Basically, your alpha is a class which inherits alpha_backtest.AlphaBase.
 You need to implement `generate(self, di):` method to set the signal to `self.alpha`.

+The data used in this system is price-volume data.
+In your alpha, by accessing `self.data[di][ai]` (where di is the data index and ai is the asset index), you will have a dict which contains price-volume data of the ai-th asset

 ### Prepare Config